rub1n0/scorecard/README.md

 - Drag-and-drop tile rearrangement using `@dnd-kit`
 - Delete scorecards from the edit screen using a trash icon
 - LocalStorage persistence, light/dark mode, data export, and CSV import
+- Choose how many columns appear in each scorecard

 To run the project locally you would normally install dependencies and start the dev server: